naomi-henderson/naomi-henderson.github.io/index.md

 - Start working through either tutorial.

-- There is also a CatalogViewer notebook
+- There is also a useful notebook for viewing the Catalog and related CMIP6 material.
 ```
 wget http://haden.ldeo.columbia.edu/notebooks/ViewCatalog.ipynb
 ```